gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ## Filipinos are interested in celebrities than social issues that the country has.

-By exploring this hypothesis, we'll figure out by using machine learning **how we can get Filipinos more engaged with the relevant problems in the Philippines**.
+By exploring this hypothesis, we'll figure out by using machine learning how we can get Filipinos more engaged with the relevant problems in the Philippines.

 ![hootsuite](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/hootsuite.PNG?raw=true){: .center-block :}

 Based from a recent statistic made last January 2019, roughly 61% of Filipinos that are using social media are on the ages of 18 - 34.
 We now live in a age where people would tune into their smartphones to get the latest news updates instead of their television.
-This is why I'll be using twitter as a medium for this study.
+This is why I'll be using **Twitter** as a medium for this study.

 In order to confirm the hypothesis, we'll need to answer these three questions in order to understand what's currently going on in social media.